nodejs/node-core-utils/README.md

 When creating the token, the following boxes need to be checked:

-- `user:email`: Used by `git-node` and `get-metadata` to read the email of the PR author in order to check if it matches the email of the commit author.
+- `user:email`: Used by `git-node` to read the email of the PR author in order to check if it matches the email of the commit author.
 - `read:org`: Used by `ncu-team` to read the list of team members.

 Optionally, if you want to grant write access so `git-node` can write comments: